Strategies for Students with Attention Difficulties

 Provide follow-up directionsby repeating the directions together with the student one-on-one or providing written directions to the class (e.g., write the page number for an assignment on the board and remind students to look at the board if they forget the assignment).

-Maintain a low noise level.Offer noise blocking headphones or monitor the volume level in the classroom.
+Maintain a low noise level.Offer noise-blocking earmuffs, sometimes referred to as or “hearing protectors” or “headphones” (that don’t have speakers), or monitor the volume level in the classroom.
 Noise volume meter apps can help students to monitor their volume level with more independence.
 If noise exceeds the level appropriate for the type of lesson, remind the class or individual students of voice level expectations.

 Break assignments into smaller, less complex chunks(e.g., allow students to complete half of the math problems before presenting them with the remaining problems).